Sea Island red pea: Cultivation

 The Sea Island red pea, as a landrace, tends to have variations in its coloration and size of its seed coat.

 They should be sown prior to frost, roughly late May and mid-July and climb resulting in the use of a trellis, domestically.
 They should be sown about 1in deep spacing roughly 4in apart.
 They tolerate bad soil and replenish nitrogen in the soil.
 To mitigate chances of cross-pollination they should be separated by at least 20 ft from other cowpea varieties.
 Viable seeds should be saved when the pods are dry and crisp.

 Culinary use

-They may be used in a similar manner to the cowpea or black-eyed pea to make hoppin' John, acarajé, or waakye.
+They may be used in a similar manner to the cowpea or black-eyed pea to make hoppin' John, akara, acarajé, or waakye.
 American chef Sean Brock claims that traditionally, hoppin' John would have been made with Carolina Gold rice and Sea Island red peas.
 He has worked with farmers to re-introduce these varieties to the market place.

 Traditionally, Gullah would prepare the peas by adding them to perloo or by making red peas and rice.